.png)

 Gulou's Noodle Culture, Served Without Ceremony

 In Fuzhou, the lao hua noodle shop is not a novelty or a heritage revival project.
 It is infrastructure.
 The city runs on thin, hand-pulled rice noodles submerged in opaque pork broth, topped with whatever the market delivered that morning, eaten fast at communal tables before the working day begins.
 Wei Rong Lao Hua, at 26 Fuer Road in the Liming commercial district of Gulou, sits inside that tradition without apology.
-There are no tasting menus, no reservation windows, and no printed credentials mounted on the wall.
+There are no tasting menus, and no printed credentials mounted on the wall.
 The Michelin Plate recognitions, awarded consecutively in 2024 and 2025, are the city's way of formally acknowledging what the neighbourhood already knew.

 The Liming District as Context